 Sathi lives with her father and her mother.
-At home, duties include running errands.
 Her father is sometimes employed as a farmer and her mother maintains the home.
+Sathi works at home running errands.

 Please remember Sathi in your prayers.
 Your love and support will help her to receive the assistance she needs to grow and develop.

-Your sponsorship allows the staff of Gopalpur Child Sponsorship Program to provide Sathi with Bible teaching, nutritious food, medical care, hygiene education, games, special celebrations, picnics, tutoring, academic support, uniforms, shoes and tuition.
-The center staff will also provide meetings for the parents or guardians of Sathi.
+Your sponsorship allows the staff of Gopalpur Child Sponsorship Program to provide Sathi with Bible teaching, nutritious food, medical treatment, hygiene and health education, games, special celebrations, picnics, tutoring, academic support, uniforms, shoes and tuition.
+The center staff will also provide meetings and child care education for the parents or guardians of Sathi.

 Bangladesh is a small Asian country in the shadow of India.
 Mostly flat, the country sits on the eastern edge of the Indian Ocean.
 Bangladesh consists mostly of a low-lying river delta with a largely marshy jungle coastline on the Bay of Bengal.
 The country usually has a mild tropical winter, a hot, humid summer and a warm, rainy monsoon from June to October.